If you are interested in filling one of these open positions, we suggest that you attend the Quarterlies.

 Publishes, on a quarterly basis, a newsletter which serves as our principal communication tool within the district.
 May appoint a working committee to assist in the format, content and distribution of the Newsletter.
 Receives, formats and edits news received from the district and prepares for district web chair.

-Public Information (PI) (Open)
+Public Information (PI) (Filled)

 This committee is responsible to provide information and education to the non-alcoholic community.
 Public Information develops public service announcements, appears at schools and health fairs, and communicates with the media to explain the working of Alcoholics Anonymous and the importance of anonymity, as well to assisting A.A. members when speaking publicly to the community about A.A.